1. Key Characteristics of German Pinschers

 The short, glossy coat comes in colors of black, blue, brown, fawn and red and may have markings of red, tan, or red and tan.

-The breed was revitalized in 1958 after Werner Jung risked his life to smuggle a female Pinscher into Eastern Germany.
+The German Pinscher breed was revitalized in 1958 after Werner Jung risked his life to smuggle a female pinscher into Eastern Germany.
 She was then mated to several males, and the breed slowly began to increase in number.

 The American Kennel Club recognized the breed in 2003.